mtn/ostep-notes/sources/cpu_virtualization.md

 Motivated by improving average response time, Round Robin runs jobs for _time slices_ (some multiple of the timer-interrupt period) and then switches to the next, cycling through a run queue until jobs are finished.
-By cycling through each job quickly, rather than running one after another completion, RR achieves much improved average response time.
+By cycling through each job quickly, rather than running one after another till completion, RR achieves much improved average response time.
 Of course, we improve by this metric the shorter we make the _time slices_, but must avoid making them too small where the cost of context-switching would dominate.

 However, Round Robin is a poor policy by the turnaround time metric.
 Intuitively, this makes sense -- each job gets stretched out as long as it can.